Lived and Living Experience Workforces Discipline Frameworks information session

 Consumers Leading in Governance (CLIG) program

-The CLIG training program aims to develop consumers for future roles in governance across the mental health sector, as recommended by the Royal Commission's final report.
-It is the first governance training program for consumers in Australia. successfully piloted the training in 2022 and delivered a further two rounds of training in 2024.
+delivers the CLIG training program, which aims to develop consumers for future roles in governance across the mental health sector, as recommended by the Royal Commission's final report.
+It is the first governance training program for consumers in Australia

 Organisational readiness

 Evidence, evaluation and expert advice is needed to ensure LLEWs are supported, valued and sustained.
-To do this, the department supports a number of projects (see below) and funds both the Consumer Academic Program at the Centre for Mental Health Nursing and a carer academic position at The Bouverie .
+The department funds both the Consumer Academic Program at the Centre for Mental Health Nursing and a carer academic position at The Bouverie .